No Source for Winchester’s Hanging-Priests Calumny

 November 17, 2005

 * Unfortunately, that link is now dead.
 Actually, it should be noted that Dr. Shi originally resisted issuing a correction, and it took two or three emails and appeals to his professional reputation as a historian to get him to come around.
-Apparently he doesn't care quite enough about his professional reputation, because I have just discovered--August 14, 2008--that he continues to repeat the uncorrected lies about the priests on his Furman University website.
+Apparently he doesn't care quite enough about his professional reputation, because I have just discovered—August 14, 2008—that he continues to repeat the uncorrected lies about the priests on his Furman University website.
+(That one is now thankfully dead, too.
+The Internet can be kinder than hard copy to slippery historians.)

 One of those refusing to retract in the face of the evidence was James A. Haught, who had a particularly offensive article in Free Inquiry that relied heavily upon the false hanging-priests story.
 Apparently not perceiving the difference between argument from evidence and argument from authority, he said that I had given him the word of only "one person," that being Theresa Carpinelli.
-He insisted that the claim had not been refuted, ostensibly, because it had not been "officially" repudiated by a representative of the Roman Catholic Church and that his newspaper sources were quite good enough.
+He insisted that the claim had not been refuted, ostensibly, because a representative of the Roman Catholic Church had not “officially” repudiated it, and that his newspaper sources were quite good enough.
 His final position was that if I did not like what he had written, I could write a letter to the editor of Free Inquiry.
 Mr. Haught is the editor of the Charleston (WV) Gazette and is therefore quite familiar with how the deck is stacked against writers of dissenting letters.

 With no other recourse to set his corruption of the historical record straight, I sent the letter in accordance with Free Inquiry's very restrictive rules, and then followed up with one last e-mail to Mr. Haught.
 He did not respond: